jpegleg/callsoup/README.md

 I expect I'll include another example module that parses JSON body input, and perhaps add JSON body input support to the stor and fetch modules.

-The redis is designed to be on the looback with callsoup, so using the same Pod in Kubernetes or otherwise calling redis locally.
+The redis is designed to be on the loopback with callsoup, so using the same Pod in Kubernetes or otherwise calling redis locally.
 This can be switched out to remote redis if needed.
 I like keeping caches in the same Pod so there isn't network overhead/risks for redis.